zenki1269/Minh-Duc-Nguyen/README.md

 <p>At the moment I don't have any skills or experiences to do this job I just have learnt Java and C++ so I'm still developing my skills but I'm on my way to reach my goals.
 It's hard to learn new things just by theory but also need hand on to practice more.
-To learn new things I'll need to learn a lot from my colleague and ask them to help me if I have anyttroubles
+To learn new things I'll need to learn a lot from my colleague and ask them to help me if I have any troubles therefore I could keep learning and makes thing better.
+I could use my communication skills so it shouldn't be a big problem.
+But the way I prefer to learn is hands on doing things so if I practice more my skills will be improve.
+With the qualification that they need I'll do more courses to achieve it and do work experiences in others companies to gain more experiences in this specific field.
 </html>